The Three Paths of Practice

 |

 Mindful Living Path We often come to this path because we are experiencing stress, uncertainty as to the direction our life is taking, and/or we are searching for greater meaning.
 The Mindful Living Path teaches mindfulness and emotional healing so that we can begin to reorient our life in a meaningful way.
-We learn to calm the mind, see and transform our patterns of emotional reactivity, and appreciate the many simple wonders of life that are always available to us.
+We learn to calm the mind, open the heart, and begin to transform our patterns of emotional reactivity, while learning to appreciate the many simple wonders of life that are always available to us.
 This path can be practiced by anyone, regardless of faith or religious tradition. | Dharma Path With greater clarity of mind and a lessening of afflictive emotions, we now turn our minds toward a clear view of reality, including the truths of impermanence, cause and effect, and the inability of transient worldly conditions to bring lasting happiness.
-Buddhist teachings on love, compassion, joy and equanimity help open our hearts more widely to our own suffering and the suffering of the world.
-This path is suitable for those who feel inspired to experience and live from Bodhichitta, uprooting suffering from their lives and helping alleviate the suffering of others. | Wisdom Path
+Buddhist teachings on bodhicitta and walking the path of the Bodhisattva help bring deeper meaning and purpose to our lives, and the sense of self that has limited us for so long begins to diminish. | Wisdom Path

 The Wisdom Path is for those who aspire to awaken to who they really are and be of benefit to others.
 Under the guidance of our teacher, students receive teachings and practices that enable them to increasingly realize their true nature.
 Practices focus on meditative insight and direct experience into the nature of mind, using the teachings of Zen, Chan and the Great Perfection (Dzogchen).
+This path is suitable for those who aspire to know the nature of their mind and experience true liberation. |